Nsustain/.github/profile/README.md

 <br>

 ***Why did we make Nsustain?***<br>
-The idea is that farmers are the people who work most closely with the environment.
-Thus, solving any kind of problem that farmers have is one of the best ways to make a positive impact on environmental sustainability.
+The idea is that farmers are the people who work most closely with the environment, so solving any problems they have is likely one of the best ways to make a positive impact on environmental sustainability.
 People who have office jobs often do not have close contact with environmental issues or sustainability problems.
-On the other hand, farmers may be the most knowledgeable group in this area.
 By working with these individuals, who have a deep understanding of the challenges facing the environment, Nsustain hopes to develop innovative solutions